PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 The Light of Annihilation turns the Resistance soldiers into Erdas

 Back on the White Spear, Grendel told them that he had finished his analysis of the core fragment.
-(A/N: Originally, the communication signal cut out as he began speaking due to monster emissions, and we had to defeat monsters in order to get communications back online.)
 The Adversary then asked Grendel to explain what destiny the Black Mage had in store for them.
 Grendel noted that he could tell that the Adversary was afraid that the Black Mage’s destiny would swallow them whole and lead them to ruin.
 He explained that mortals tended to regard fate with a mixture of awe and fear because of how unpredictable the future was.

 The core fragment containing countless erased futures